 If there are no other funding sources, the site of research must cover at least 30% of the costs of a project under full costing.
 If there are other sources, their contributions must also pass through the books of the site of research.

 In the case of applicants for funding for research posts as Academy Professor and Academy Research Fellow, the commitment by the site of research also applies to the use of the researcher’s working hours for purposes other than research, and to salaries and other circumstances surrounding the researcher’s work.

-A prerequisite for Academy funding is that both the applicant and the site of research commit to the guidelines issued by the Finnish Advisory Board on Research Integrity.
+A prerequisite for Research Council funding is that both the applicant and the site of research commit to the guidelines issued by the Finnish Advisory Board on Research Integrity.
 Learn more about research ethics.